The act of publishing seemingly important artifacts of your existence on the internet or through another medium.

 A big part of me simply does not want to share anything.
 This is effectively the hermit part of me.
 It’s a weird drive that I’m not entirely sure where comes from.

-The feeling is of wanting to always have a trick up the sleeve.
+It’s the feeling of wanting to always have a trick up the sleeve.

 Getting over this is something I do not know how to do, and quite frankly nor do I know whether I want to.